gregturtle/scriptwritercampaignuploader/replit.md

 Changelog:
 - June 25, 2025.
 Initial setup
 - June 27, 2025.
-Added ElevenLabs integration for AI voice generation with selective audio controls
+Added ElevenLabs integration for AI voice generation - scripts now automatically converted to professional voice recordings
-- June 27, 2025.
-Added script quantity selector (1, 5, 10, 25, 50 scripts) and audio toggle for optional voice generation
-- June 27, 2025.
-Implemented selective audio generation with checkboxes - users can generate scripts first, then selectively add audio to chosen scripts
+- July 02, 2025.
+Added fluent-ffmpeg integration for automatic video overlay - AI voiceovers now automatically merged with background videos to create complete Meta-ready video assets

 ## User Preferences

 Preferred communication style: Simple, everyday language.
 AI Script Generation: Focus only on voiceover scripts, not visual scenes.
 Scripts must analyze BOTH successful AND failed performance patterns from actual data.
 Learn from what works AND what doesn't work to create better scripts.
 Never create scripts from scratch - always base them on patterns found in both high and low performing data.
 Background visuals are constant - only the spoken narration changes.
 Always write "what three words" instead of "what3words" for proper voice pronunciation.
+Scripts must fit exactly 20 seconds of audio (45-50 words maximum) - never exceed this timeframe while filling most of the available time.
 Voice Generation: Optional professional voice recordings using ElevenLabs API with toggle control in the unified workflow.
 Users can generate scripts with or without audio recordings.
 Default voice: 'Ella AI' (huvDR9lwwSKC0zEjZUox) for consistent professional narration when audio is enabled.
+Video Generation: Automatic video overlay using fluent-ffmpeg when background videos are available.
+AI voiceovers are automatically merged with background videos to create complete, Meta-ready video assets.
+Background videos can be uploaded locally or imported directly from Google Drive (requires Google Drive API to be enabled in Google Cloud Console for the service account project).